-- we may not demonstrate the potency and efficacy benefits observed in previous studies; - our efforts to improve, standardize and automate the manufacture of our product candidates, including OpRegen®, OPC1 and VAC2, and any resulting deviations in the manufacture of our product candidates, may adversely affect the safety, purity, potency or efficacy of such product candidates; - differences in trial design, including differences in size, eligibility criteria, and patient populations; - advancements in the standard of care may affect our ability to demonstrate efficacy or achieve trial endpoints in our current or future clinical trials: - safety issues or adverse events in patients that enroll in our current or future clinical trials; and - results in preclinical and clinical tests may not be repeated in subsequent tests or be predictive of future results.
+- we may not demonstrate the potency and efficacy benefits observed in previous studies; - our efforts to improve, standardize and automate the manufacture of our product candidates, including OpRegen®, OPC1 and VAC2, and any resulting deviations in the manufacture of our product candidates, may adversely affect the safety, purity, potency or efficacy of such product candidates; - differences in trial design, including differences in size, eligibility criteria, and patient populations; - advancements in the standard of care may affect our ability to demonstrate efficacy or achieve trial endpoints in our current or future clinical trials; - safety issues or adverse events in patients that enroll in our current or future clinical trials; and - results in preclinical and clinical tests may not be repeated in subsequent tests or be predictive of future results.

-On June 1, 2021, we provided an update to the fully enrolled 24 patient Phase 1/2a open-label trial for OpRegen.
-Data presented showed that restoration of retinal tissue previously report in one subject had been observed in two additional Cohort 4 patients, increasing the total to three patients who integrated new RPE cells, and layers of retinal tissue in areas that previously showed no presence of any of these cells.
-All three patient's visual acuity increased above baseline levels within 6 months post-transplant.
-The best corrected visual acuity of the better vision Cohort 4 patients has improved or remained stable in 10/12 (83%) and these patients are being closely monitored for additional evidence of clinical benefit.
+In September 2021, we provided updates to the fully enrolled 24 patient Phase 1/2a open-label trial for OpRegen.
+Data presented showed that restoration of retinal tissue previously reported in three patients had been maintained for up to 9 months in the two most recent restoration patients and for up to 33 months in the first case of restoration.
+These three patients exhibited optical coherence tomography (OCT) evidence of newly integrated RPE cells, and layers of retinal tissue (i.e. outer plexiform, outer nuclear layer, ellipsoid zone) in areas that previously showed no presence of these structures at baseline.
+All three of these patient's visual acuities increased above baseline levels within 6 months post-transplant.
+Overall, the best corrected visual acuity of the better vision Cohort 4 patients has improved or remained stable in 8/12 (67%) OpRegen treated eyes while decreasing in 9/12 (75%) of their respective fellow eyes.
+All of these patients are being closely monitored for additional evidence of clinical benefit.

+Specifically, additional data presented showed that as patients continued to progress into post-operative follow-up, eyes receiving OpRegen trended toward improvement in visual acuity, a secondary objective under the study, while their untreated eyes typically lost visual acuity, as expected with this progressive disease.
+As additional patients have reached longer periods post-treatment, differences in visual acuity between treated and untreated eyes across Cohort 4 patients became statistically significant beginning at month 9 (P = 0.0085), as well as months 12 (P = 0.0220) and 15 (P = 0.0273) as determined via 2-sided Wilcoxon Signed Rank (using NCSS, LLC statistical software).
+These results, when combined with the OCT findings, suggest that both a structural and functional benefit is possible with OpRegen therapy.
 The totality of these findings supports the view that atrophic AMD is not an irreversible degenerative condition.
 OpRegen has been well tolerated with no unexpected adverse events, and evidence of durable engraftment of OpRegen RPE cells have extended to more than 5 years post-transplant in earliest treated patients.
 However, we do not know how OpRegen will perform in future clinical trials.